airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 The FastAgency Mesop App serves as the frontend interface for the system.
 It includes:

-- **Mesop UI**: A web interface for users to interact with the workflows.
-It communicates with both the client and the NATS Provider.
+- **Mesop UI**: A user-friendly web interface for users to interact with the workflows.
+It communicates with the client and the Nats Provider.
-- **NATS Provider**: The [**NATS.io MQ**](https://nats.io/){target="_blank"} message broker responsible for handling message communication between different parts of the system.
+- **Nats Provider**: The [**Nats.io MQ**](https://nats.io/){target="_blank"} message broker responsible for handling message communication between different parts of the system.

 This app handles all client interactions and presents the results back to the user.

-### FastAgency NATS App
+### FastAgency Nats App

-The FastAgency NATS App forms the backend of the system and consists of:
+The FastAgency Nats App forms the backend of the system and consists of:

 - **AutoGen Workflows**: The workflows defined using the AutoGen framework.
-They are executed by the workers in the NATS Adapter.
+They are executed by the workers in the Nats Adapter.
-- **NATS Adapter**: Responsible for connecting to the NATS Provider, receiving workflow initiation messages, and distributing them to the workers for execution.
+- **Nats Adapter**: Responsible for connecting to the Nats Provider, receiving workflow initiation messages, and distributing them to the workers for execution.

 ### Interaction Flow

 1. The client interacts with the Mesop UI to initiate a workflow.
-2. The Mesop UI sends a message to the NATS Provider to initiate the workflow.
+2. The Mesop UI sends a message to the Nats Provider to initiate the workflow.
-3. The NATS Adapter, connected to the NATS Provider, receives the message.
+3. The Nats Adapter, connected to the Nats Provider, receives the message.
-4. The NATS Adapter distributes the workflow execution task to one of the available workers.
+4. The Nats Adapter distributes the workflow execution task to one of the available workers.
 5. The worker executes the AutoGen Workflow.
-6. The results are sent back through the NATS Provider to the Mesop UI and ultimately to the client.
+6. The results are sent back through the Nats Provider to the Mesop UI and ultimately to the client.

-Now, it's time to see the NATS Adapter using FastAgency in action.
+Now, it's time to see the Nats Adapter using FastAgency in action.
 Let's dive into an example and learn how to use it!

 ## Installation